appserver-io/appserver/_docs_1_1/configuration.md

 </containers>
 ```

-> To extend or override an existing configuration, it is necessary to use the same container/server names as the ones
+> In order to extend or override an existing configuration, it is necessary to use the sames names of the container or
-> you want to extend or override.
-If not, you will create a **NEW** container or server, what probably is not what you
+> server you wish to extend.
+If you do not use the same container or server names, you will end up creating a **NEW**
+> container or server, which is probably not the outcome you expected.
+To find the container or server names, please
-> want to do.
-So it'll be a real good idea to have a look at the application server's default configuration.
+> refer to the application server's default configuration.

 ## Module Configuration